Chenzhou Hunan, China Travel Guide

 Ensure all routine vaccinations are current.

-Certificate needed if arriving from endemic areas.
+Certificate needed when arriving from endemic areas.

 Costs vary significantly based on your travel style.
 Here's an overview of currency, daily expenses, and money-saving strategies.